autonlab/tad/README.md

 want to compare it to the same time last year.
 You could set the current and reference windows to be the same size and the lag to be `365 - current-window` days long.

+The index can be sent if something other than the default index specified in the configuration should be used.

 ### GET event-report message